 a.
 Health Insurance Family Coverage

 Health insurance costs are rising.
-According to Zane Benefits, the cost of family healthcare has tripled since 2001 and continues to grow at an increasing rate, climbing 6.3% in 2015.
+According to Zane Benefits, the cost of family health care has tripled since 2001 and continues to grow at an increasing rate, climbing 6.3 percent in 2015.
 At the very least, new parents should expect family coverage to cost an additional few hundred dollars per month.
-But for those with less competitive benefits, health insurance premiums may increase by $500 – $1,000 per month.
+But for those with less competitive benefits, health insurance premiums may increase by $500 to $1,000 per month.
 Working parents should compare family coverage options from each employer.
 They should also look to a public exchange for potentially more competitive rates.
-Keep in mind, however, that employer provided insurance is paid pre-tax, where insurance through an exchange is considered a medical expenses and is only deductible to the point it exceeds 10% of the couple’s adjusted gross income (AGI).
+Keep in mind, however, that employer provided insurance is paid pre-tax, whereas insurance through an exchange is considered a medical expenses and is only deductible to the point it exceeds 10 percent of the couple’s adjusted gross income (AGI).
 This tax difference could play a significant role in the analysis.

 The better savings option may be available through an employer Flexible Spending Account, or FSA.
-Similar to an HSA, employers allow individuals to fund an account with pre-tax dollars to be used towards childcare of up to $5,000 per employee.
+Similar to an HSA, employers allow individuals to fund an account with pre-tax dollars to be used toward child care of up to $5,000 per employee.
 In some circumstances, this could provide a better result than the Dependent Care Credit.
-But the best option depends on the parents’ tax rate, and each situation should be examined with the help of a financial planner and tax advisor.
+But the best option depends on the parents’ tax rate, and each situation should be examined with the help of a financial planner and tax adviser.

 c.
 Baby Gear, Food, and Diapers

-Next to contact sports, few activities require the amount of equipment needed for the care taking of a young children.
-Car seats, strollers, high-chairs, swings, cribs, and jumpers are a few of the items young parents will need in the arsenal.
-Although baby showers can relieve some of the burden, additional purchases are often necessary and can cost upwards of a few hundred dollars each.
-For the more frugal parents, many of these items can be purchased second hand on Craigslist, EBay, or local Facebook “yard sale” groups at a fraction of the cost.
+Next to contact sports, few activities require the amount of equipment needed for the caretaking of young children.
+Car seats, strollers, high chairs, swings, cribs, and jumpers are a few of the items young parents will need in the arsenal.
+Although baby showers can relieve some of the burden, additional purchases are often necessary and can cost upward of a few hundred dollars each.
+For the more frugal parents, many of these items can be purchased secondhand on Craigslist, eBay, or local Facebook “yard sale” groups at a fraction of the cost.
 For certain items, this can represent significant savings.

 One major consistent budgetary expenditure are the baby’s living expenses.
-This is including food, diapers and clothing.
+This includes food, diapers, and clothing.
 Parents should minimize these necessary expenses as needed through deal hunting and coupons.
 Also, to simplify the overwhelming responsibilities of parenthood, automating these necessities through a delivery service like Amazon Prime can reduce the stress of weekly shopping trips and running out of supplies at an inconvenient time.
 Anyone that takes toddlers to the grocery store can attest to the value and convenience of home delivery!

 Overall, the big and small ticket items, even with the help of friends and family, can amount to a significant financial outlay.
 The value of proactively planning for these items cannot be overstated.
 If unexpected additional weekly expenditures cut into a rigid budget, the results could be disastrous.